Fire and rescue services

 More information:

-Rodents, bats, other vermin and ‘yellow fever mosquitoes’ can carry diseases that humans can catch.
-Take care to avoid contact with such animals in the countryside or at archaeological sites.
+Feral cats, rodents, bats, general vermin and 'yellow fever mosquitoes' can carry diseases that people can catch.
+Avoid contact with such animals, especially in the countryside or at archaeological sites.

-Outbreaks of water-borne, food-borne, insect-borne and other infectious diseases are common in the eastern Mediterranean region and can occur from time to time in Cyprus.
+Outbreaks of water-borne, food-borne, insect-borne and other infectious diseases are common in the eastern Mediterranean region and can occasionally occur in Cyprus.

 To protect yourself from disease: